 Life History, Abundance, Activity, and Special Behaviors

-The eggs are placed in a foam nest above water, often above very small, temporary water bodies such as elephant footprints.
-After 5 to 8 days the tadpoles wriggle their way through the hardened shell of the nest and drop into the water.
+Foam nests with eggs always occur above water, often above very small, temporary water bodies such as elephant footprints.
+After 5 to 8 days the tadpoles wriggle their way through the hardened shell of the nest and drop into the water (Schiøtz 1999).

 Schiøtz, A. (1999).
 Treefrogs of Africa.
 Edition Chimaira, Frankfurt am Main.

 Originally submitted by: Arne Schiøtz (first posted 2000-12-25)

 Edited by: Kellie Whittaker, Michelle S. Koo (2022-08-18)

 Species Account Citation: AmphibiaWeb 2022 Chiromantis rufescens <https://amphibiaweb.org/species/4376> University of California, Berkeley, CA, USA.
 Accessed May 29, 2023.

 Citation: AmphibiaWeb.
 2023. <https://amphibiaweb.org> University of California, Berkeley, CA, USA.
 Accessed 29 May 2023.